Kuh4ku/Cookie-Bot-Scripting/basic.md

 ###### config

-config is to define the number of `"MAX_PODS"` and the ressources to farm `"ELEMENTS_TO_GATHER"` and all other configuration parameters.
+Config is to define the number of `"MAX_PODS"` and the ressources to farm `"ELEMENTS_TO_GATHER"` and all other configuration parameters.

 {% method %}
 {% sample lang="js" %}
 ```js
 const config = {